-Have you been admitted?
-Transfer credit is only reviewed once you have met all the admission requirements and have been admitted to your program of choice.
-Submit a request for review once you are in “admit” status.
-You can view your status on your MyQuest student account.
+Be admitted to your program.
+Transfer credit can only be reviewed once you have met all the admission requirements and have been admitted to your NorQuest program.
+Submit a request for review once your MyQuest account show you are at “admit” status.

-Request a review: If you have been admitted, and you feel that you do have prior courses that should be considered for credit, then complete the Transfer Credit Request Form (177K pdf).
+Request a review.
+Complete the Transfer Credit Request Form (177K pdf).
 You need to fill out a separate form for each individual course you are requesting credit for.
 Transfer credit is not automatically granted and is only reviewed when an applicant formally requests it.
 The form must be submitted to the Office of the Registrar.

-Official transcripts: If an official transcript has not already been submitted, you must contact your previous institution and request an official transcript be sent to us to verify the successful completion of the course(s) and the final grade(s) received.
+Provide official transcripts.
+If an official transcript has not already been submitted, you must contact your previous institution and request an official transcript be sent to the Office of the Registrar.

-Supporting documents: The Transfer Credit Request Form must be accompanied by the complete course syllabus/outlines; short calendar course descriptions are not sufficient.
-If you do not have a copy of it, then request the course syllabus from your educational institution.
-The course syllabus provides important information required to properly assess the equivalency of a course.
+Provide supporting documents.
+Your Transfer Credit Request Form must be accompanied by the complete course syllabus/outlines; short calendar course descriptions are not sufficient for assessing course equivalencies.
+If you do not have a copy of the syllabus or course outline, then request one from your previous institution.

-Check the deadlines for making a request: Submitting late requests may subject you to financial and/or academic penalties.
-Review and follow the recommended deadlines on the Transfer Credit Request Form (177K pdf).
+Check the deadlines for making a request.
+If you submit a transfer credit request after your NorQuest course has begun, you may be subject to financial and/or academic penalties.
+Review and follow the deadlines on the Transfer Credit Request Form (177K pdf).

 Other important information:

-Shelf Life: All courses will be subject to time limitations for awarding transfer credit as up-to-date knowledge and skills are essential to student success.
-Normally, 5 years is the standard time limit towards the program’s discipline specific subjects (e.g. Nursing including Anatomy and Physiology courses, and a 10-year time limit for more general courses such as English or Psychology).
-NorQuest College reserves the right to determine the time limits; it may vary by faculty.
+Shelf life: All courses are subject to time limitations for awarding transfer credit, as up-to-date knowledge and skills are essential to student success.
+Five years is the standard shelf life for a program’s discipline-specific subjects (e.g. Nursing, including Anatomy and Physiology courses), and 10 years is the standard shelf life for more general courses (such as English or Psychology).
+NorQuest College reserves the right to determine the shelf life, and these requirements may vary by faculty.